ncoevoet/ChanTracker/README.md

     !config supybot.plugins.ChanTracker.logChannel #myGeneralSecretChannel
     !config channel #myChannel supybot.plugins.ChanTracker.logChannel #myChannel-ops

+You can use colors in it:

+    !config channel #myChannel supybot.plugins.ChanTracker.useColorForAnnounces True

 You can tweak which information you would like to be forwarded to the reporting channel.
 Some reporting is activated by default like topic changes, mode changes, etc, some not, like bot's ban/quiet edit/mark etc. Take a look at: